 Each occupiers reference can be found on the relevant Ordnance Survey maps (which survive intact).
 This allows todays genealogists to identify the exact piece of land their ancestors lived on back then.

-Like father, like sonThe men who worked as Valuers were native born Irish and understood traditional naming patterns and the use of a father's first name to distinguish between men who had the same name.
+Like father, like sonThe men who worked as Valuers were native-born Irish and understood traditional naming patterns and the use of a father's first name to distinguish between men who had the same name.

 Typically, they would add, in brackets after a person's name, the first name of that person's father.

-So, for example, John Tobin (Patrick) is the son of Patrick Tobin, whereas John Tobin (Micheal) is the son of Michael Tobin.
+So, for example, John Tobin (Patrick) is the son of Patrick Tobin, whereas John Tobin (Michael) is the son of Michael Tobin.